chandanhpcic/docs/source/manual/etpro_telemetry.rst

 register token
 ....................

-Next step is to register your token in OPNsense and enable rulesets.
+Next step is to register your token in Reticen8 and enable rulesets.

 1. Go to :menuselection:`Services --> Intrusion Detection --> Administration`
 2. Click on the "Download" tab, which should show you a list of available rules.